A period also called menses/menstruation, is a time when your body releases tissue it no longer needs.

-- Acne: When your menstrual cycle begins, the body undergoes hormonal changes every month.
-It is normal to have breakouts before having your periods.
-It can be difficult to deal with them for many girls.
-A good cleansing regime may help.
+Period acne is usually very annoying and it can be difficult for many girls to deal with it.
+A good cleansing (washing to remove dirt, sweat, and pollutants from the surface of your skin) regime may help.
 Eating less oily and processed food can help reduce them by keeping your hormones balanced.

-- Vaginal discharge: Once you start getting your periods, the amount of vaginal discharge will also increase to keep your vagina free from infections.
+Once you start getting your periods, the amount of vaginal discharge will also increase to keep your vagina free from infections.
 It is normal to have a clear to white discharge but if you notice yellowish discharge, you may need to see your gynaecologist.
 You can change your undergarment 2-3 times a day if you feel uneasy.

 3. Mood swings.
 Mood swings refer to rapid changes in your mood.
 Mood swings are common around the time of and during menstruation.

 Fluctuating hormones have an effect on your emotions.
 It is normal to feel anxious, sad, cranky, or happy for no reason at all.
 Mood swings usually go away after your periods are over and do not affect your overall mental well-being.

 A condition known as Premenstrual Syndrome or PMS can also result in severe mood swings.
 PMS is a monthly gift from “Mother Nature”, between two-period cycles.
 It is a group of changes that happen before your monthly period.

 PMS is often a result of hormonal imbalance and mood swings are a major symptom of PMS.
 If you experience an extreme shift in your mood just before your period date, it could be due to PMS and it is advisable to consult your gynaecologist to know more on how to deal with PMS.